 Now I know that some would argue that colleges simply can’t admit more poor students if they’re going to meet 100% of financial need, no matter how they may decide to define it.
 Well then, how about we just compare these elite schools among themselves?
 And let’s avoid the entire income category issues.
 Let’s take a look at the percentage of freshman receiving Pell Grants compared to the average endowment per student (see the list below.)

-Colorado College and Wake Forest are tied for the lowest percentage of freshman receiving Pell Grants at 8% each.
-Colorado College has an average endowment per student of $314,450 and Wake Forest’s is $151,887.
-Southern University at New Orleans has the highest percentage of freshman with Pell Grants at 96% and an average endowment of only $1,872.
+Wake Forest University and Bates College are tied for the second lowest percentage of freshman receiving Pell Grants at 8% each.
+Bates College has an average endowment per student of $176,597 and Wake Forest’s is $157,364.
+Southern University at New Orleans has the highest percentage of freshman with Pell Grants at 90% and an average endowment per student of only $1,461.

 Southern University at New Orleans too much of an unknown school for you to use for comparisons?
-Then how about looking at the five colleges were 16% of freshman are receiving Pell Grants?
-Four of the colleges have average endowments of less than $400,000 per student.
-The fifth, Yale, has an endowment of over $1,000,000 per student.
+Then how about looking at the seven colleges were 18% of freshman are receiving Pell Grants?
+Three of the colleges have average endowments of less than $200,000 per student.
+Two of them, Harvard and Stanford, have endowments of over $1,000,000 per student.
 Maybe they should visit the other schools and learn something about doing more with less.

 They aren’t meeting need if you have to pay it back